zoogen/zoo/language.md

 # Language

-This is an introduction to the Zoo language, which is a work in progress.
+This is an introduction to the Zoo Language, which is a work in progress.

+Feedback is welcome at
+<a href="mailto:lexads@zxoo.xai"
+    onmouseover="this.href=this.href.replace(/x/g,'');" class="reverse">ia.ooz@sdael</a>

 ## Goals

-The primary goals of the Zoo language are --
+The primary goals of the Zoo Language are --

 * Safe hot-swap
 * Definition-based ("executable specifications")